What is the Creative Ventures Program?

 How will this program support Deaf and Disabled people in the creative industries?

 This program includes a dedicated assessment process for Deaf and Disabled applicants.
-Applications by Deaf and Disabled entities will be assessed by Deaf and Disabled creatives and peers with lived experience of deafness and disability.
+Applications by Deaf and Disabled entities can be assessed by Deaf and Disabled creatives and peers with lived experience of deafness and disability.

 Please call program staff to discuss your application.

 Creative skillsets and diverse talent within the creative industries are highly valued and an asset to Victoria.
 Creativity can be applied in many different industries.
 This program supports creative entities to explore opportunities or work with different industries to build new demand for creative skillsets.